Getting around Paris

 Routes and timetables

-Timetables for a specific line and a simplified route map can be found at ratp.fr/en/horaires-bus.
+You can find timetables for a specific line and a simplified route map at ratp.fr/en/horaires-bus.

 Normal daily services run from approximately 5:30am to 12:30am.